 This section highlights Kenya’s poverty, inequality, and other challenges from 2005 to the present.
 It highlights the trends and levels of poverty, inequality, unemployment, and labour force participation among other issues while comparing them across regions, demographic groups, and countries.

-Poverty in Kenya: Context, dimensions and disparities
+Poverty in Kenya: context, dimensions and disparities

 Kenya has experienced periods of robust economic growth over the past two decades.
 However, this growth has not translated into widespread poverty reduction, particularly in rural areas and urban informal settlements.
 A substantial proportion of the population live in poverty with inadequate access to basic services such as healthcare, education, and decent livelihoods.
 This situation highlights the limitations of relying solely on economic growth metrics to assess national well-being and emphasizes the importance of a more nuanced understanding of poverty.